findabee2/findabee2/README.md

 ### Hi, I'm Josh!

-👋 I'm an Information Technology Educator at the Centre for IT, Wintec in Hamilton, New Zealand, where I teach across Certificate, Diploma, and Degree levels of Applied Information Technology.
+👋 I am an Information Technology Educator at the Centre for IT, Wintec in Hamilton, New Zealand, where I teach across Certificate, Diploma, and Degree levels of Applied Information Technology.

 🌱 With a wealth of experience in the IT field, I specialise in information systems development, network infrastructure, and digital transformation.
-Over the years, I've collaborated with professionals, business managers, IT experts, and organisational leaders to create innovative technology solutions that drive efficiency and growth.
+Over the years, I successfully collaborated with professionals, business managers, IT experts, and organisational leaders to create innovative technology solutions that drive efficiency and growth.

 I believe in the power of people, technology, and information to foster creativity and solve real-world challenges.
 I'm passionate about helping teams leverage these elements to achieve impactful results.